scottkmaxwell/papa/README.md

 ## Socket Commands
 There are 3 socket commands.

-# `sockets`
+### `sockets`
 The `sockets` command takes a list of socket names to get info about.
 All of these are valid:

-- p.sockets()
+- `p.sockets()`
-- p.sockets('circus.*')
+- `p.sockets('circus.*')`
-- p.sockets('circus.uwsgi', 'circus.nginx.*', 'circus.logger')
+- `p.sockets('circus.uwsgi', 'circus.nginx.*', 'circus.logger')`

-A dict is returned with socket names as keys and socket details as values.
+A `dict` is returned with socket names as keys and socket details as values.

-# `make_socket`
+### `make_socket`
 All parameters are optional except for the name.
 To create a standard TCP socket on port 8080, you can do this:

-`p.make_socket('circus.uwsgi', port=8080)`
+	p.make_socket('circus.uwsgi', port=8080)

 To make a Unix socket, do this:

-`p.make_socket('circus.uwsgi', path='/tmp/uwsgi.sock')`
+	p.make_socket('circus.uwsgi', path='/tmp/uwsgi.sock')

-A path for a Unix socket must be an absolute path or make_socket will raise a papa.Error exception.
+A path for a Unix socket must be an absolute path or `make_socket` will raise a `papa.Error` exception.

 You can also leave out the path and port to create a standard TCP socket with an OS-assigned port.
-This is really handy.
+This is really handy when you do not care what port is used.

-If you call `make_socket` with the name of a socket that already exists, papa will return the original socket if all parameters match, or raise a papa.Error exception if some parameters differ.
+If you call `make_socket` with the name of a socket that already exists, papa will return the original socket if all parameters match, or raise a `papa.Error` exception if some parameters differ.

 See the `make_sockets` method of the Papa object for other parameters.

-# `close_socket`
+### `close_socket`
 The `close_socket` command also takes a list of socket names.
 All of these are
 valid:

-- p.close_socket('circus.*')
+- `p.close_socket('circus.*')`
-- p.close_socket('circus.uwsgi', 'circus.nginx.*', 'circus.logger')
+- `p.close_socket('circus.uwsgi', 'circus.nginx.*', 'circus.logger')`

+Closing a socket will prevent any future processes from using it, but any processes that were already started using the file descriptor of the socket will continue to use the copy they inherited.

 ## Value Commands
 There are 4 value commands.

-# `values`
+### `values`
 The `values` command takes a list of values to retrieve.
 All of these are valid:

-- p.values()
+- `p.values()`
-- p.values('circus.*')
+- `p.values('circus.*')`
-- p.values('circus.uwsgi', 'circus.nginx.*', 'circus.logger')
+- `p.values('circus.uwsgi', 'circus.nginx.*', 'circus.logger')`

+A `dict` will be returned with all matching names and values.

-# `set`
+### `set`
 To set a value, do this:

 `p.set('circus.uswgi', value)`

-# `get`
+### `get`
 To retrieve a value, do this:

 `value = p.get('circus.uwsgi')`

 If no value is stored by that name, `None` will be returned.

-# `clear`
+### `clear`
 To clear a value or values, do something like this:

-- p.clear('circus.*')
+- `p.clear('circus.*')`
-- p.clear('circus.uwsgi', 'circus.nginx.*', 'circus.logger')
+- `p.clear('circus.uwsgi', 'circus.nginx.*', 'circus.logger')`

-You cannot clear all variables so passing no names or passing '*' will raise a papa.Error exception.
+You cannot clear all variables so passing no names or passing `*` will raise a `papa.Error` exception.

 ## Process Commands
 There are 4 process commands:

-# `processes`
+### `processes`
 The `processes` command takes a list of process names to get info about.
 All of these are valid:

-- p.processes()
+- `p.processes()`
-- p.processes('circus.*')
+- `p.processes('circus.*')`
-- p.processes('circus.uwsgi', 'circus.nginx.*', 'circus.logger')
+- `p.processes('circus.uwsgi', 'circus.nginx.*', 'circus.logger')`

-A dict is returned with process names as keys and process details as values.
+A `dict` is returned with process names as keys and process details as values.

-# `make_process`
+### `make_process`

-Every process must have a unique name and a command.
+Every process must have a unique `name` and a `command`.
 All other parameters are optional.
-The `make_process` method will return a dict that contains the pid of the process.
+The `make_process` method returns a `dict` that contains the pid of the process.

-The 'args' parameter should be a tuple of command-line arguments.
-If you have only one argument, papa supports passing that as a string as a convenience.
+The `args` parameter should be a tuple of command-line arguments.
+If you have only one argument, papa conveniently supports passing that as a string.

-You will probably want to pass 'working_dir'.
+You will probably want to pass `working_dir`.
 If you do not, the working directory will be that of the papa kernel process.

-By default, 'stdout' and 'stderr' are captured so that you can retrieve them with the `watch` command.
-By default, the 'bufsize' for the output is 1MB.
+By default, stdout and stderr are captured so that you can retrieve them with the `watch` command.
+By default, the `bufsize` for the output is 1MB.

-Valid values for 'stdout' and 'stderr' are papa.DEVNULL and papa.PIPE (the default).
-You can also pass papa.STDOUT to 'stderr' to merge the streams.
+Valid values for `stdout` and `stderr` are `papa.DEVNULL` and `papa.PIPE` (the default).
+You can also pass `papa.STDOUT` to `stderr` to merge the streams.

-If you pass 0 for bufsize, not output will be recorded.
+If you pass `bufsize=0`, not output will be recorded.
 Otherwise, bufsize can be the number of bytes, or a number followed by 'k', 'm' or 'g'.
-So if you want a 2 MB buffer, you can pass bufsize='2m', for instance.
+If you want a 2 MB buffer, you can pass `bufsize='2m'`, for instance.
 If you do not retrieve the output quicky enough and the buffer overflows, older data is removed to make room.

-If you specify 'uid', it can be either the numeric id of the user or the username.
-Likewise with 'gid'.
+If you specify `uid`, it can be either the numeric id of the user or the username string.
+Likewise, `gid` can be either the numeric group id or the group name string.

-If you want to specify 'rlimits', pass a dict with rlimit names and numeric values.
-Valid rlimit names can be found in the 'resources' module.
-Leave off the 'RLIMIT_' prefix.
-On my system, valid names are 'as', 'core', 'cpu', 'data', 'fsize', 'memlock', 'nofile', 'nproc', 'rss', and 'stack'.
+If you want to specify `rlimits`, pass a `dict` with rlimit names and numeric values.
+Valid rlimit names can be found in the `resources` module.
+Leave off the `RLIMIT_` prefix.
+On my system, valid names are `as`, `core`, `cpu`, `data`, `fsize`, `memlock`, `nofile`, `nproc`, `rss`, and `stack`.

-`rlimit={'cpu': 2, 'nofile': 1024}`
+    rlimit={'cpu': 2, 'nofile': 1024}

-The 'env' parameter also takes a dict with names and values.
-A useful trick for 'env' is to do `env=os.environ` to copy your environment to the new process.
+The `env` parameter also takes a `dict` with names and values.
+A useful trick is to do `env=os.environ` to copy your environment to the new process.

-If you want to run a Python application and you wish to use the same Python executable as your client application, a useful trick is to pass sys.executable as the 'cmd' and the path to the Python script as the first element of your 'args' tuple.
-If you have no other args, just pass the path as a string to 'args'.
+If you want to run a Python application and you wish to use the same Python executable as your client application, a useful trick is to pass `sys.executable` as the `command` and the path to the Python script as the first element of your `args` tuple.
+If you have no other args, just pass the path as a string to `args`.

-`p.make_process('write3', sys.executable, args='executables/write_three_lines.py', working_dir=here, uid=os.environ['LOGNAME'], env=os.environ)`
+    p.make_process('write3', sys.executable, args='executables/write_three_lines.py', working_dir=here, uid=os.environ['LOGNAME'], env=os.environ)

 The final argument that needs mention is `watch_immediately`.
-If you pass 'True' for this, papa will make the process and return a watcher.
+If you pass `True` for this, papa will make the process and return a `Watcher`.
 This is effectively the same as doing `p.make_process(name, ...)` followed immediately by `p.watch(name)`, but it has one fewer round-trip communication with the kernel.
 If all you want to do is launch an application and monitor its output, this is a good way to go.

-# `close_output`
+### `close_output`
-If you do not care about retrieving the output of the exit code for a process, you can use `close_output` to tell the papa kernel to close the output buffers and automatically remove the process from the process list when it exits.
+If you do not care about retrieving the output or the exit code for a process, you can use `close_output` to tell the papa kernel to close the output buffers and automatically remove the process from the process list when it exits.

-- p.close_output('circus.logger')
+- `p.close_output('circus.logger')`
-- p.close_output('circus.uwsgi', 'circus.nginx.*', 'circus.logger')
+- `p.close_output('circus.uwsgi', 'circus.nginx.*', 'circus.logger')`

-# `watch`
+### `watch`
 The `watch` command returns a `Watcher` object for the specified process or processes.
 That object uses a separate socket to retrieve the output of the processes it is watching.

-Optimization Note: Actually, it hijacks the socket of your Papa socket.
-If you issue any other commands to the Papa object that require a connection to the kernel, the Papa object will silently create a new socket and connect up for the additional commands.
-If you finish with the Watcher and the Papa object has not been used for anything else yet, the socket will be returned to the Papa object when you close the Watcher object.
-So if you launch an application, use `watch` to grab all of its output until it closes, then use the `processes` command to make see what is still running, all of that can occur with a single connection.
+*Optimization Note:* Actually, it hijacks the socket of your `Papa` object.
+If you issue any other commands to the `Papa` object that require a connection to the kernel, the `Papa` object will silently create a new socket and connect up for the additional commands.
+If you close the `Watcher` and the `Papa` object has not already created a new connection, the socket will be returned to the `Papa` object.
+So if you launch an application, use `watch` to grab all of its output until it closes, then use the `set` command to update your saved status, all of that can occur with a single connection.

 ## The Watcher object
+When you use `watch` or when you do `make_process` with `watch_immediately=True`, you get back a `Watcher` object.

+You can use watchers manually or with a context manager.
+Here is an example without a context manager:

+	class MyLogger(object):
+		def __init__(self, watcher):
+	    	self.watcher = watcher

+	    def save_stuff(self):
+	        if self.watcher and self.watcher.ready:
+	            out, err, closed = self.watcher.read()
+	            ... save it ...
+	            self.watcher.acknowledge()  # remove it from the buffer

+		def close(self):
+	    	self.watcher.close()

+If you are running your logger in a separate thread anyway, you might want to just use a context manager, like this:

+	with p.watch('aack') as watcher:
+	    while watcher:
+	        out, err, closed = watcher.read()  # block until something arrives ... save it ...
+	        watcher.acknowledge()  # remove it from the buffer

+The `Watcher` object has a `fileno` method, so it can be used with `select.select`, like this:

+    watchers = []

+    watchers.append(p.watch('circus.uwsgi'))
+    watchers.append(p.watch('circus.nginx'))
+    watchers.append(p.watch('circus.mongos.*'))

+    while watchers:
+        ready_watchers = select.select(watchers, [], [])[0]  # wait for one of these
+        for watcher in ready_watchers:  # iterate through all that are ready out, err, closed = watcher.read()
+            ... save it ...
+            watcher.acknowledge()
+            if not watcher:  # if it is done, remove this watcher from the list watcher.close()
+                del watchers[watcher]

+Of course, in the above example it would have been even more efficient to just use a single watcher, like this:

+    with p.watch('circus.uwsgi', 'circus.nginx', 'circus.mongos.*') as watcher:
+        while watcher:
+            out, err, closed = watcher.read()
+            ... save it ...
+            # watcher.acknowledge() - no need since watcher.read will do it for us

+### `ready`
+This property is `True` if the `Watcher` has data available to read on the socket.

+### `read`
+Read will grab all waiting output from the `Watcher` and return a `tuple` of `(out, err, closed)`.
+Each of these is an array of `papa.ProcessOutput` objects.
+An output object is actually a `namedtuple` with 3 values: `name`, `timestamp`, and `data`.

+The `name` element is the `name` of the process.
+The `timestamp` is a `float` of when the data was captured by the papa kernel.
+The `data` is a binary string if found in either the `out` or `err` array.
+It is the exit code if found in the `closed` array.
+Using all of these elements, you can write proper timestamps into your logs, even if data was captured by the papa kernel minutes, hours or days earlier.

+The `read` method will block if no data is ready to read.
+If you do not want to block, use either the `ready` property or a mechanism such as `select.select` before calling `read`.

+### `acknowledge`
+Just because your have read output from a process, the papa kernel cannot know that you successfully logged it.
+Maybe you crashed or were shutdown before you had the chance.
+So the papa kernel will hold onto the data until you acknowledge receipt.
+This can be done either by calling `acknowledge`, or by doing a subsequent `read` or a `close`.

+### `close`
+When you are done with a `Watcher`, be sure to close it.
+That will release the socket and potentially even return the socket back to the original `Papa` object.
+It will also send off a final `acknowledge` if necessary.

+If you use a context manager, the `close` happens automatically.

+### `if watcher:`
+A boolean check on the `Watcher` object will return `True` if it is still active and `False` if it has received and acknowledged a close message from all processes it is monitoring.

+### WARNING: Trouble with multiple watchers for the same process
+You will get very screwy results if you have multiple watchers for the same process.
+Each will get the available data, then acknowledge receipt at some point, removing that data from the queue.
+Based on timing, both will get overlapping results, but neither is likely to get everything.